Safe Option-Critic: Learning Safety in the Option-Critic Architecture: DISCUSSION

 \section{DISCUSSION}

-In this work, we introduce a new framework called \textit{Safe Option-Critic} wherein we define the safety in learning end-to-end options.
-We extend the idea of controllability from the primitive action space using the temporal difference error to the option-critic architecture for incorporating safety.
-The underlying idea of this learning process is to discourage the agent from visiting the harmful or the undesirable state-option pair by constraining the variance in the TD error.
-Recent work by \cite{2018arXiv180108287S} proposed a direct method to calculate the variance of the $\lambda$ return instead of the traditional indirect approaches which use the second order moment.
-The authors proposed a Bellman operator which uses the square of the TD error to measure the variance of return.
-This work further supports our approach of estimating the risk through the square of TD error.
+In this work, we introduced \textit{Safe Option-Critic}, a general framework that extends the idea of controllability from the primitive action space to the option-critic architecture.
+The key idea is to discourage the agent from visiting the state space with high uncertainty in their behavioural outcomes by constraining the variance in TD error.
+Recently, \cite{sherstan2018directly} proposed a direct method to estimate the variance of $\lambda$ return.
+The authors proposed a Bellman operator for the variance that uses the square of the TD error.
+This work further supports our approach to estimating the risk using the squared TD error.

-Our experiments in the tabular methods empirically demonstrate the reduced variance in the return.
-Moreover, we observe a boost in the overall performance in both the tabular and the linear approximation methods.
-Furthermore, experiments in the ALE domain demonstrate that an RL agent was able to learn about the intrinsic variability in a large and complicated state-space such as images with non-linear function approximation.
-Results from ALE also demonstrated that the options with the notion of safety outperform the algorithms using the primitive actions.
+Our experiments in the tabular case empirically demonstrate the reduced variance in the return.
+Moreover, we observe a boost in the overall performance for both the tabular and the linear function approximation.
+Experiments in the ALE domain demonstrate that the agent can learn about the intrinsic variability in a large and complicated state-space using non-linear function approximation.
+Qualitative insights from ALE also demonstrate that the options with a notion of safety are more cautious in their behaviour, and therefore, result in improved overall performance.

 \textbf{Limitations and Future Work}: In this work, we limit the return calculation until an option terminates.
-Using the n-step returns during the intermediate switching of the options at the SMDP level is of potential interest for the future work.
-Additionally, it is currently assumed that all the options are available in all the states.
-In the context of safety, it might be of interest to understand what happens if the options initiation sets were limited to subset of the entire state space.
-One could also work with varying the degree of controllability regularizer $\psi$, where $\psi$ could start from $0$ to support the exploration in the beginning and gradually increase the value of $\psi$ to limit the exploration to the unsafe states.
+Using the $n$-step returns at the SMDP level is of potential interest for future work.
+Additionally, in this work we assume that all the options are available in every state.
+In the context of safety, it would be of interest to understand the setting where options initiation sets are limited to a subset of the entire state space \citep{khetarpal2020options}.
+One could also add a scheduler on the controllability regularizer $\psi$ over time.
+For instance, $\psi$ could be initiated with a small value to encourage exploration in the initial stages of learning, and gradually the value of $\psi$ could be increased to limit the exploration in the unsafe states.

+Besides, a more formal analysis of the agent behaviour in ALE can provide a rigorous understanding of the interplay between learning the dynamics and the controllability parameter.
+For instance, studying the training and policy traces by human subjects is scope for future work.